amazon-archives/k8s-cloudwatch-adapter/README.md

-An implementation of the Kubernetes [Custom Metrics API and External Metrics API](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#support-for-metrics-apis) for AWS CloudWatch metrics.
+An implementation of the Kubernetes [Custom Metrics API and External Metrics API](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#support-for-metrics-apis) for Amazoon CloudWatch metrics.

-This adapter allows you to scale your Kubernetes deployment using the [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) (HPA) with metrics from AWS CloudWatch.
+This adapter allows you to scale your Kubernetes deployment using the [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) (HPA) with metrics from Amazon CloudWatch.

 ## Prerequisites
 This adapter requires the following permissions to access metric data from Amazon CloudWatch.